POLICIES, PROCEDURES, & GUIDELINES

 - Observe all building use and safety procedures both in writing and verbal.

-- Background check performed on all non-student participants age 18 or older, including third-party instructors.
+- Background check performed on all non-student participants and instructors age 18 or older.
 A valid state-issued ID may be requested to verify identity.

-- A minimum of two unrelated adults assigned to each class in grades 6th grade and under.
+- A minimum of two unrelated adults assigned to each class in sixth (6th) grade and under.

 - Members and visitors must wear ID badge while in attending on class days. $1.00 replacement fee for lost badges.

 - First aid kit available at check-in table.
 Use proper hygiene practices and wear gloves for all bodily fluid exposure.
-Record injuries in log.
+Report injuries to leadership.
 For life threatening injuries, call 911.

 - FIRE PROCEDURES: Walk students outside single file with one adult leading and one following behind the children.
 Keep students with you until the 'all clear' sign is given.